jmconrad/scala-groupcache/README.md

   // Ask the group for the cached value associated with the given key.
   // If it is determined that the peer running in the current
-  // process is the owner (or the value is in the current process'
+  // process is the owner of the key (or the value is in the current
-  // hot cache), the value will be fetched locally.
+  // process' hot cache), the value will be fetched locally.
 Otherwise,
   // the value will be fetched from a (potentially remote) peer
   // over HTTP.
   val futureValue = group.get("key")